clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

    - Be careful to list speaker's names, email addresses and affiliations in the same order or they will become mismatched.
    - By default, speakers will be listed in the program before "other authors"
+   - The presentation type can be selected from the dropdown menu.

    During initial testing, we recommend you add a single speaker with your name or the name of one of your co-organizers while you test things out.
 You will